 Following are a series of frequently asked questions (FAQs) to help you understand changes to your student access after graduation.
 We know that new graduates often have a need to access Harvard Chan School resources and have developed this memo to help new graduates negotiate the transitional period immediately following graduation.

-These FAQs have been drafted in consultation with the Office of Alumni Affairs and Career Advancement and the Offices for Academic Affairs, Student Affairs, Information Technology, and Operations to address some of the issues that arise each spring for our new graduates.
+These FAQs have been drafted in consultation with the Office of Alumni Affairs, the Office of Career and Professional Development, and the Offices for Academic Affairs, Student Affairs, Information Technology, and Operations to address some of the issues that arise each spring for our new graduates.

 Why is my HUID disabled so soon after graduation?